lsst-it/ittn-016/index.rst

 - Deliver a recommended Wi-Fi architecture for the project.
 - Deliver enough details to allow for a Low-Level Desing (LLD) document.
 - Fulfill the current Wi-Fi needs of the project and allow for future growth.
-- This document focuses only on Wi-Fi network requirements for systems directly connected campus and/or control networks in the standard Wi-FI 4 and 5 bands.
+- This document focuses only on Wi-Fi network requirements for systems directly connected campus and/or control networks in the standard Wi-Fi 4 and 5 bands.
-- This document DOES NOT cover requirements for parallel Wi-FI mesh networks and any other wireless communication system working in non-IEEE 802.11 bands, including wireless sensors or Bluetooth beacons of any kind.
+- This document DOES NOT cover requirements for parallel Wi-Fi mesh networks and any other wireless communication system working in non-IEEE 802.11 bands, including wireless sensors or Bluetooth beacons of any kind.

 Assumptions and Caveats
 -----------------------